 What is the process for dentures?

 The dentist will first examine you and determine if dentures are suitable.
-Other options to replace missing teeth include bridge and implants.
-Measurements and impressions of your mouth are taken.
-This is then sent to a dental technician in a laboratory for construction.
+The best option to replace missing teeth is suggested.
+As per your chosen option, measurements and impressions of your mouth are taken.
+This is then sent to a dental laboratory for construction.
 Laboratory work is involved at every step of the denture process.

 A second impression may be required on the second visit as well.
-You and the dentist can decide the color of your denture teeth.
+You and the dentist can decide the colour of your denture teeth.
 The dentist will check how you bite using a wax build-up in the areas of your missing teeth.
-At another visit, the denture teeth set on the wax build-up will be tried again.
+In the second visit, the dentist makes you try the denture teeth set on the wax build-up.
 If satisfactory, the denture will be manufactured and fitted in the final visit.